 Other pathways into engineering

-As EngineeringUK points out, there are various educational pathways into engineering aside from the typical full-time university route, especially if you aren't immediately looking to reach chartered engineer status.
+EngineeringUK champions other educational pathways into engineering besides the typical full-time university route.
+This is especially true if you aren't looking to reach chartered engineer status immediately.

 You'll find that online engineering courses are available from a range of providers, including: